xavierbatista/Click-this-button/README.md

-A game where you click a button.
+A website where you click a button.

 http://www.clickthisbutton.org/